-Nonresident and nonpublic school students shall be subject to the same conduct regulations as resident public students as prescribed by board policy, and to other policies, rules, or regulations developed by the school district regarding transportation of students by the school district.

-Legal Reference: Iowa Code §§ 285.1-.2, .10, .16 (1995).
+students as prescribed ublic school students shall be subject to the same conduct regulations as resident public by board policy, and to other policies, rules, or regulations developed by the school district of students by the school district.
+Legal Reference: lowa Code §§ 285.12, .10, .16 (1995).
 Cross Reference: 711 Transportation